Here’s how to make a winter coat donation to help people in need

-Volunteers have introduced new safety measures to ensure this year’s winter coat drives keep the risk of spreading Covid-19 to a minimum.
+Volunteers introduced a number of new safety measures last year to ensure winter coat donation drives kept the risk of spreading Covid-19 to a minimum.

 Hand sanitiser is available at every Take One Leave One rail and they are all manned by someone wearing a mask or visor and gloves.
 Each coat is washed and pressed before it is made available for a vulnerable person.

 Your gift today will mean Big Issue vendors will get the support they need to progress forward in life.
 You will be supporting vendors in key areas including housing, finance, mental health and employment.

 WrapUp London is currently collecting coats until November 28, including running collections at five Transport for London stations and hundreds of pop-up collections across the English capital.

 Dubbed the biggest coat drive in Europe by organisers, WrapUp London is part of the national WrapUp project but is returning to commuter stations Waterloo, Victoria, London Bridge, Kings Cross and Moorgate in 2021 after a year away due to Covid.

 As well as providing warm coats, the projects offer a gateway to help people experiencing homelessness into support and back on their feet, according to HandsOnLondon CEO Jon Meech.

 “We are so pleased to be back collecting coats in the Tube stations this year, thanks to our partners at TFL,” said Meech.
 “However, last year was a huge learning experience, with the support of Safestore and our volunteers’ local collections changing the way we will run WrapUp London forever.